nicholascannon/fitbit-sleep-pipeline/README.md

 # Fitbit Sleep ETL Pipeline

-Fitbit ETL pipeline built using Airflow and Postgres.
-Extracts my daily sleep information from the fitbit API and weather data for the same date, cleans this data and then loads into a Postgres table.
-Currently data is staged in the local file system.
+Fitbit ETL pipeline built using Airflow, Postgres & GCP.
+Extracts my daily sleep information from the fitbit API and weather data for the same date then stages this data in Google Cloud Storage, pulls it processes & cleans it and then loads into Postgres.
 Pipeline automatically verifies and refreshes fitbit OAuth2.0 tokens.
 Weather data collected from [Weatherbit](https://www.weatherbit.io/api).

 ## Installation